12 Overkill Becomes the Norm

 Uzza: After the defeat at Uhud you get the pep talk you hear in one form or another throughout the Koran, where Allah reminds the believers that He decides when and where someone dies; that no one can play it safe, and if He causes any of them to die in His Cause, all their sins are forgiven and they get to meet with Him before everyone else.

-Archie: And get a first crack at the blushing maidens and the houris before the Judgment Day stampede to get at them.
+Bob: And get a first crack at the maidens and the houris before the Judgment Day stampede to get at them.
 Bring on the grim reaper.

 Gerry: How many believers got to meet Allah that day?